 This way, when you go back to the open position Am, it sounds even bigger!

 By using different positions of the same chord progression like this we can create natural dynamics in any song.

 Angel Eyes in the guitar course

-This is a jazz standard and the whole point of a jazz standard is that you can play the melody as well as improvise over it.
+This is a jazz standard and the whole point of a jazz standard is that you can play the chords, the melody as well as improvise over it.

-Only by going this deep will you fully understand how ‘Angel Eyes’ is written.
-Only by going this deep can you learn from the song.
+Only by digging this deep can you learn from the song.

 “Frank Sinatra’s voice is pop music history.
 Like Presley and Dylan – Sinatra will last indefinitely.
 He virtually invented modern pop song phrasing.”